bitmuster/SequenceTracer/Readme.md

 - Decide about license
 - We still see arguments for sequencetracer appear on the analyzed script
 - Add filters to ignore calls, e.g. class IncrementalDecoder, inits etc.
+- Why are there so many other call since we switched from imported modules to compiled code?